 Launch Captivate using 'Run As Administrator'

-If you don’t see a Captivate icon in your Start menu, you can just browse to the Captivate.exe file in your Program Files > Adobe > Adobe Captivate folder.
-You can just right click the application EXE file and set Run As Administrator there.
+If you don’t see a Captivate icon in your Start menu, an alternative method is to just browse to the Captivate.exe file inside your Program Files > Adobe > Adobe Captivate folder.
+Right click the main Captivate application EXE file and select the option in the Properties dialog to Run As Administrator.

 What if the IT Department won't allow you to use Run As Administrator?

 Be warned that when you inform your corporate IT department you need to run Captivate with administrator privileges they are likely to refuse permission, despite providing them with the information that the application will not work properly without this configuration.
 This is where you find out not just how helpful, but also how knowledgeable, your IT support people really are.